 No child should die of TB.
-TB Alliance and partners are developing medicines to improve treatment and child surival from TB.
+TB Alliance and partners have developed medicines to improve treatment and child survival from TB.

 Here's where we stand today: